 Mistake #2 Packing too Much

 Packing too much for your visit to the Turks and Caicos is a common beach packing list mistake.
 While you may be used to a warm climate and think you will want an assortment of clothing, the humidity makes everything sticky!
 Even jean shorts are quickly uncomfortable in the Turks and Caicos.
-Opt for men’s amphibian shorts and bring a thin pair of dress pants (for fancy evenings) and women, opt for sundresses.
+Opt for men’s amphibian shorts and bring a thin pair of dress pants (for fancy evenings) and for women, opt for sundresses.
 Don’t forget to bring Spanx or something else for under your dress.
 Your thighs will thank you!

 Mistake #3 Americans attempting to visit without a Passport

 The Turks and Caicos is not the same as the US Virgin Islands or Puerto Rico and passports are required for US Citizens wanting to visit the country.
 Advance visas are not required and are issued on arrival for most nationalities.
-Proof of onward travel is required in order to check in for a flight to the Turks and Caicos from most airlines.
+Proof of onward travel is required in order to check-in for a flight to the Turks and Caicos from most airlines.

 The official currency of the Turks and Caicos is the USD.
 Maybe that is why some Americans mistake it for a US Territory.
 Credit cards are accepted in major hotels, grocery stores etc, but it is still very much a cash based island.
 Bring some cash with you or get some out at an ATM on arrival.